Drunk Driver Held Accountable After Leaving Injured Passenger To Die In Fire

 February 2015 – Sacramento County – $2,474,854.94

-Attorney Joseph Babich represented Ms. Arakelian in the civil lawsuit against the defendant that was filed in Sacramento County Superior Court.
+Attorney Joseph Babich represented Ms. Arakelian in the civil lawsuit against Defendant that was filed in Sacramento County Superior Court.
 Ms. Arakelian sustained multiple fractures to her right leg, hip and back as well as a head injury.
-The insurance company for the defendant hired their own doctors in an attempt to minimize Ms. Arakelian’s injuries, but with the support of the treating physicians and Mr. Babich’s representation, the defendant, AMCO and Truck Insurance Exchange agreed to meet Mr. Babich’s demand and pay $2,474,854.94 to settle the civil case.
+The insurance company for Defendant hired their own doctors in an attempt to minimize Ms. Arakelian’s injuries but with the support of the treating physicians and Mr. Babich’s representation AMCO and Truck Insurance Exchange agreed to meet Mr. Babich’s demand and pay $2,474,854.94 to settle the civil case.